The Mestiza Muse

 Image of Pinterest Pin titled, " A Complete Care Guide for High Porosity Hair."

-All hair is porous and permeable to water by nature.4 However, the extent of this porosity varies based on the health and condition of the hair’s cuticle layers.2
+While all hair is naturally porous and permeable to water, the degree of porosity depends on the condition of the cuticle layer.
+2,4

 Image of magnified view of normal closed cuticle, porous open cuticle, and extra porous cuticle hair of high porosity hair.